August 1, 2021

 - Then configure GTM to listen to user interactions with that popup

 - And then fire tags only if a visitor gives consent

 - It may take up to 24 hours for data to appear in a Twitter Ads account (but usually it’s processed much faster).

 - Test, test, test before publishing – the devil is in the detail.
 One tiny mistake can lead to huge problems.

-I will not go into details how to set up the actual ad campaign on Twitter.
-You can watch this video instead:
+I will not go into details on how to set up the actual ad campaign on Twitter.
+You can watch this video instead.

 This blog post is a part of a more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking more in-depth tutorial about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.

 Did I miss something in this blog post?
 If yes, let me know in the comments!